 A \$40 nonrefundable application fee is normally charged on all applications.
-The application fee will be waived for students who regularly attend a Wesleyan Church or for students who submitted their application by the advertised fee waiver dates.
+The application fee will be waived for students who regularly attend a Wesleyan Church, are dependents of Houghton alumni, or for students who submitted their application by the advertised fee waiver dates.